The experience of watching Dominga Sotomayor’s film is not unlike entering a stranger’s dream without an anchor.

 It celebrates the unrecognized willpower and perseverance that undergirds low-wage service work in this country.

-If not exactly an endearing experience on the whole, Irma la Douce is a fine example of Billy Wilder’s mid-career eccentricity and cosmopolitan curiosity.
+The film is a fine example of Wilder’s mid-career eccentricity and cosmopolitan curiosity.

 The droll world of writer-director Joel Potrykus’s Relaxer is defined by feats of man-child pettiness.

-Kino Lorber has delivered a set that admirably preserves the delicate effects of Andrei Tarkovsky’s seventh and final film.
+Kino has delivered a set that admirably preserves the delicate effects of Tarkovsky’s seventh and final film.